HELPLINE: (443) 330-5341

 The court may either appoint a guardian of the person, a guardian of the property, or both.
 One person can serve as both guardian of the person and guardian of the property, or different people can take each role.

-In general, a guardian of the person makes decisions about a person’s medical care, housing, food, clothing, and other subjects that affect the person.
+In general, a guardian of the person makes decisions about a person’s medical care, maintenance of a residence, food, clothing, and other subjects that affect the person.
 In contrast, a guardian of the property typically makes decisions about a person’s money, income, property of any kind, stocks and bonds, and other financial matters.

 What is the effect of a guardianship?